THE GIST OF THIS ARTICLE

 Reservation seat to enjoy Aoi Matsuri 2023年の有料観覧席は4月4日に販売開始

-Check the website of Kyoto Kanko Navi (in Japanese).
+Check the website of Kyoto Kanko Navi (in English).

 Reservation seats are available at Kamigamo and Shimogamo shrine.